ClapeyronThermo/Clapeyron.jl/README.md

 | Critical pressure    | :heavy_check_mark: |
 | Critical volume      | :heavy_check_mark: |

-We will also provide a Tp-flash algorithm (HELD alogrithm).
+We will also provide a Tp-flash algorithm (Rachford-Rice and HELD alogrithm).